AdaCore/training_material/courses/spark_for_ada_programmers/050_quantified_expressions.rst

 What Are Quantified Expressions?
 ----------------------------------

-* Expressions that have a Boolean value
+* Expressions that have a boolean value
-* The value indicates something about a set of objects

-   - In particular, whether something is True about that set
+* The value indicates whether a property is True about that set

-* That "something" is expressed as an arbitrary boolean expression
+* The property is expressed as an arbitrary boolean expression

-   - A so-called "predicate"

 * "Universal" quantified expressions

-   - Indicate whether predicate holds for all components
+   - Indicate whether property holds for all components

 * "Existential" quantified expressions

-   - Indicate whether predicate holds for at least one component
+   - Indicate whether property holds for at least one component

 -------------------------
 Loop Iteration Controls
 -------------------------

+* Iteration controls can be used in `for` loops as well as quantified expressions

-* *Component-based* form is convenient
+* *Component-based* form `for .. of` is convenient

    - Provides the components' values directly
    - Hides iteration controls

-* *Index-based* form is expressive and flexible
+* *Index-based* form  `for .. in` is expressive and flexible

-   - Iteration controls are explicit, thus available to the predicate expression
+   - Iteration controls are explicit, thus available in expressions
    - Component values can be referenced via the indexes

 * Most appropriate form depends on situation

-   - If predicate expression just requires component values alone, use the more convenient form
+   - If property or loop just requires component values alone, use the more convenient form

-* Iteration controls can be used in `for` loops as well as quantified expressions

 ------------------------------------
 Component-Based Iteration Controls